devmrko/apex_sample/general_biz_logic.md

-# Business logic by SQL, when you develop an application by APEX
+# Business logic by SQL
+when you develop an application by APEX

-### how to add sequence as key
+### # how to add sequence as key
   * create sequence
 ```
 create sequence "sequence name"